You Are Allowed to End Toxic Relationships

 Whilst the suffering is clearly something that we want to see reduced, there is something more that we need to consider.
 There is a reason that the relationship ended, and continuing on with it could cause a whole other type of suffering, one that is significantly more detrimental to the mental health of those involved.

+You are allowed to end toxic relationships.
 What is worse?
 The ending of a relationship or of the relationship going on for far too long?

 This doesn’t just apply to abusive relationships, but relationships in general.
 If you are unhappy and you stay with someone beyond a healthy time, there is a very real risk of developing resentment for them.
 The cute foibles and nuances of their manner become anger inducing annoyances.
 Their loving concern for your wellbeing becomes overbearing control.
 Small things become major issues as plans for your shared future starts to feel more and more like plans to imprison you.

 The same is true for work.
 If you are not excited about it, if it does not bring you joy or align with your values, what’s the point?
 Money can be made in other ways.
-If you add to that a toxic relationship with your boss or co-workers - you are in line for a midlife crisis, where in twenty years you realise that you need a change, that the promotion no longer matters and that your health and happiness is worth more than an extra zero on your pay check.
+If you add to that a toxic relationship with your boss or co-workers, you are in line for a midlife crisis, where in twenty years you realize that you need a change, that the promotion no longer matters and that your health and happiness is worth more than an extra zero on your pay check.

 A saying that helps me to put all of my relationships into perspective points out that ‘relationships either end in death or break up’.
-Whilst this realisation feels initially depressing, it is actually quite liberating.
+Whilst this realization feels initially depressing, it is actually quite liberating.
 Every relationship: friends, work and romantic will all end in one of those ways.
 Either they will be there for the rest of my life, or they won’t.

 For those that will stay, I want to cultivate the relationship and ensure that we are good for each other.
 But for those that will leave on bad terms, they may as well be gone as soon as possible.
 It is better for all involved that way.